-UPDATE: Legal Research in Uzbekistan
+Legal Research in Uzbekistan

-Update by Mirfozil Khasanov
+By Mirfozil Khasanov

 Mirfozil (Fazil) Khasanov is with a UNDP’s humanitarian project.
-Previously, he worked for the US and international human rights and humanitarian organizations in education, training and torture prevention projects.
+Previously, he worked for the US and international human rights and humanitarian organizations in education, training, and torture prevention projects.

 See the Archive Version!